 I really appreciated this talk by Austin Kleon.
 Not only does it inspire and encourage any artist who struggles with endurance and purpose, it's also pretty poignant to life - as all good art should be.

 "What would you do if you were stuck in one place, and every day was exactly the same and nothing that you did mattered?"
-And how we answer this question is not only how we live our lives, it's our art.
+How we answer this question is not only how we live our lives, it's our art.

 But what I like most about the mindset of creativity within a Groundhog Day world is the insulation of pretending like there is no tomorrow.
 That there's no chance of success nor is there chance of failure, "there's just the day and what you can do with it."